JUNE is LGBTQ2 PRIDE MONTH

 For more information on skin cancer facts and statistics, prevention, and screening:

 International Day of Transgender Visibility

-International Transgender Day of Visibility is an annual holiday occurring on March 31 dedicated to celebrating transgender people and raising awareness of discrimination faced by transgender people worldwide.
-There are several events occurring over the next week in honor of this day.
+International Transgender Day of Visibility is an annual holiday occurring on March dedicated to celebrating transgender people and raising awareness of discrimination faced by transgender people worldwide.

-Please see OHSU's Transgender Health Program website for details.
+Please see OHSU's Transgender Health Program website for more information about transgender health.